 A chronology of events – the timeline of events can be very important in prosecuting employment cases.
 Make a detailed summary of events that occurred, and when each occurred.

 Documents – documents can be critical to both evaluating a case and to the ultimate success of a case.
 Gather everything you can, including your employee handbook and policies, contract (if applicable), relevant emails and text messages, performance evaluations if you have them, and a list of potential witnesses.

-If you feel you have a case for wrongful termination, call me at Sue Palmer & Associates, PLLC today to schedule a free case consultation.
+If you feel you have a case for wrongful termination, call me at Sue Palmer & Associates, PLLC today to schedule a case consultation.